ReznoRMichael/Reznorganizer/README.md

 * Feature: Add Google reCaptcha to registration form
 * Feature: Add account creation e-mail sending with confirmation link
 * Bug/Feature: The password reset is inactive
+* Bug: The size of the card is too small to fit longer description/title text
+* Feature: Notes textarea automatic resize (fit to content)
+* Feature: Add date for first entry creation

 ## Contact